On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex

 \section{Acknowledgments}

-Simulations were carried out using the computational resources supplied by Calcul Qu\'ebec (\href{https://www.calculquebec.ca}{www.calculquebec.ca}) and the Digital Research Alliance of Canada (\href{https://www.alliancecan.ca}{www.alliancecan.ca}).
-Credit is given to Raimon Tolosana-Delgado (Helmholtz-Zentrum Dresden-Rossendorf) for suggesting the real-data application in Section~\ref{sec:application} and providing the GEMAS dataset.
+The simulations in Section~\ref{sec:simulations} were carried out using the computational resources supplied by Calcul Qu\'ebec (\href{https://www.calculquebec.ca}{www.calculquebec.ca}) and the Digital Research Alliance of Canada (\href{https://www.alliancecan.ca}{www.alliancecan.ca}).
+The authors thank the reviewers for their constructive comments, which have significantly enhanced the quality of this paper.
+Thanks are also due to Raimon Tolosana-Delgado (Helmholtz-Zentrum Dresden-Rossendorf, Germany) for providing the GEMAS dataset used for illustration in Section~\ref{sec:application}.